minetest-mods-camp/pride_flags/README.txt

   /giveme pride_flags:mast_upper

 By default, a rainbow pride flag will appear when the upper mast is placed.
-Right-click the node to select a different flag.
+Right-click the node to select a different flag (this requires the "server" privilege).

 Repository